petru-dimitriu/wxPianoControl/readme.md

 ![wxPianoControl](https://raw.githubusercontent.com/petru-dimitriu/wxPianoControl/master/screen1.png)

 ## Tips
-* In order to select multiple notes and build chords: press and hold `Shift`, click the keys on the piano one by one, releasing the `Shift` key before the last one.
+* To select multiple notes and build chords: press and hold `Shift`, click the keys on the piano one by one, releasing the `Shift` key before the last one.
 * To view an options menu, right click anywhere within the control.

 ## Getting started & API
 After you include `pianoctl.cpp` and `pianoctl.h` in your project, the following line of code will create a piano with notes ranging from C2 to B6:

 `wxPianoControl* Piano = new wxPianoControl(this,1234,5,5,1000,250,Note(DO,2),Note(DO,7));`

 Note that DO, RE, ...
 SI are `#define`s which resolve to 0, 1, ...
 6.

 ### Events
-The Piano widget sends the following `wxCommandEvent`s:
+The Piano widget sends the following wxCommandEvents:

 * `EVT_PIANO_KEY_DOWN`, when the user presses a key, either by clicking it or by pressing its corresponding key on the computer keyboard
 * `EVT_PIANO_KEY_UP`, when the user releases a key, either by releasing the left mouse button or by releasing the corresponding key on the computer keyboard